luomus/log-monitor/README.md

-# log-monitor
+# Log Monitor

-web-app to monitor log files
+A web-application to monitor log files